mayurchhapra/hacktoberfest2022/readme.md

 * This is the Second commit for the hactoberfest 2022.

 * This contains commit - 2.0
-It has been so long to push the code...
+It has been so long to push the code...* This contains commit - 2.0 It has been so long to push the code...* This contains commit - 2.0 It has been so long to push the code...* This contains commit - 2.0 It has been so long to push the code...